Configure port in a Spring Boot application

 java -Dserver.port=8081 -jar springBootApp.jar |

 Here, springBootApp.jar is our executable JAR.
-Otherwise in IntelliJ IDEA, go to Run -> Edit Configurations -> VM options, and add below argument to the VM
+Otherwise, in IntelliJ IDEA, go to Run -> Edit Configurations -> VM options, and add the following argument to the VM

 1 |